Trust Deed Scotland

 If you continue to struggle with your debts and make minimum payments, you will have an increased risk of being unable to repay your debts within a realistic time period, meaning the chances of defaulting on your original agreements will increase as a knock-on effect.

-If you want to find out if you’d qualify for a Trust Deed or alternative solutions; use our Trust Deed Wizard® tool.
+If you want to find out if you’d qualify for a Trust Deed or alternative Scottish debt solutions; use our Trust Deed Wizard® tool.

-If you are based in England, Wales or Northern Ireland then debt solutions such as an IVA or a Debt Relief Order may be a more suitable alternative for you.
+If you are based in England, Wales or Northern Ireland and have not lived in Scotland in the last 12 months, then other debt solutions exist such as an IVA or a Debt Relief Order.
+These may be more suitable for you depending on your circumstances as those debt solutions are only available for residents of those countries.

-48 months.
-Typically Trust Deeds in Scotland last for 4 years.
-You will make one fixed regular affordable monthly payment to your Trustee, who distributes the money to your creditors, minus their fee for arranging and managing the Trust Deed.
+You will make one reduced, affordable monthly payment to your Trustee, who distributes the money to your creditors, minus their fee for arranging and managing the Trust Deed.

 Call Trust Deed Scotland today and not only can we confirm how long a Trust Deed lasts in Scotland for you depending on your circumstances, but we can also find out how we can help you with your unaffordable debts and provide you with tailored debt advice.

-Managed and administered only by a Trustee, at the end of the term, any unsecured debts left will be written off – allowing you to enjoy life after debt.
+Managed and administered only by a Trustee, at the end of the term, any unsecured debts left will be written off – allowing you to regain control of your finances.

-In order to qualify for a Trust Deed in Scotland, you will have at least £5,000 of unsecured debt.
+In order to qualify for a Trust Deed in Scotland, you will have at least £5,000 of unsecured debt outstanding to the people you owe money to.
+This is debts such as credit cards, personal loans and a whole load of other types of unaffordable debts.

-Call Trust Deed Scotland today and find out how we can help you.
-We’ll be able to tell you what a Trust Deed is and the pros, cons, and alternatives formal Scottish debt solutions such as the Debt Arrangement Scheme.
+We’ll be able to tell you what Trust Deeds are and the pros, cons of entering into one.
+We will also be able run through all alternative Scottish debt solutions such as the Debt Arrangement Scheme.